Paula-Fraga/Paula-Fraga/README.md

-<h2 align="center"> Olá, Eu sou Paula Fraga 👋 </h2>
+<h2 align="center"> Hello, I'm Paula Fraga 👋 </h2>

-Sou uma Desenvolvedora Fullstack, tendo experiência em desenvolvimento web e buscando novos desafios para expandir meus conhecimentos.
+I'm a Fullstack Developer, with experience in web development and looking for new challenges to expand my knowledge.

 <hr>